About our metals

 Rose gold

-When we produce rose gold, we add even more copper than we do when we produce red gold.
+When we produce rose gold, we add even more copper than we do when producing red gold.

 14K rose gold

 58.5% fine gold.
-The remaining metals are copper and silver.
+The remaining metals are copper, silver and zinc.

 In addition to our various gold alloys, we also offer platinum, palladium, titanium and silver in our rings.

-This is the king on the precious metal throne!
-Platinum is a white, durable and scratch-resistant precious metal with a high density.
-Our alloy consists of 95% platinum and the remaining 5% is ruthenium, which is also a metal from the platinum family.
-A big advantage of platinum is that you never have to rhodium your platinum jewelry.
-More and more people choose to get their wedding or engagement ring in platinum, precisely because of the beneficial properties that this luxurious metal has.
+This is the king of the precious metal throne!
+Platinum is a white, durable precious metal with a high density.
+Our alloy consists of 95% platinum and the remaining 5% is tungsten, which is also a metal from the platinum family.
+A big advantage of platinum is that you never need to rhodium-plate your platinum jewelry.
+More and more people are choosing to have their wedding or engagement ring made of platinum, precisely because of the beneficial properties that this luxurious metal has.
+Especially in diamond rings where the settings hold up very well and are more durable than gold.

 Palladium is a precious metal from the platinum family.
 The palladium used in our rings is an alloy called palladium 500.
 It consists of 50% pure palladium, 35% silver and 15% copper.
-Palladium is a hard-wearing and durable metal that, with its beautiful gray color, has similar properties to both platinum and white gold.
+Palladium is a durable and hard-wearing metal that, with its beautiful grey colour, has similar properties to both platinum and white gold.

 TITANIUM

-Titanium is a hard but light metal which, like palladium, is beautifully gray in tone.
-One of the many positive properties of titanium is that the metal is particularly suitable for those who suffer from some kind of metal allergy.
-Namely, our titanium rings are made of pure titanium metal with no admixture of other metals.
-Compared to gold, titanium is more impact resistant, but can still be scratched.
+Titanium is a hard but light metal that, like palladium, is a beautiful gray in tone.
+One of titanium's many positive properties is that the metal is particularly suitable for those who suffer from some kind of metal allergy.
+Our titanium rings are made of pure titanium metal without any admixture of other metals.
+Compared to gold, titanium is more impact-resistant, but can still be scratched.

-WHAT DO I DO IF MY SILVER RING HAS TURNED BLACK OR GRAY?
+WHAT DO I DO IF MY SILVER RING HAS TURNED BLACK OR GREY?

 Wash your ring with a non-abrasive cleaner from time to time.
-If you need to put your ring away on occasion, you can advantageously store it in a plastic bag.
-The surface can of course be polished and washed again, but there is nothing you can generally do to avoid the process altogether as there are many factors that come into play.
+If you need to put your ring away on occasion, it is a good idea to store it in a plastic bag.
+The surface can of course be polished and washed again, but there is nothing you can do to generally avoid the process altogether as there are many factors at play.

-As I said, a silver ring from Schalins is more resistant to this, but it also depends on how much sulfur your ring is exposed to.
+As mentioned, a silver ring from Schalins is more resistant to this, but it also depends on how much sulfur your ring is exposed to.